This is a glossary of terms and acronyms that relate to New Zealand's land survey and registration systems.

 Certificate of Title

 Land originally owned by the Crown granted to private owners before the title system came about.
 Crown grants continue to exist till this day for large pieces of land.
-Any subdivisions of land from a Crown grant will be issued a Certificate of Title.
+Any subdivisions of land from a Crown grant will be issued a record of title.

 Crown grants were issued under the Royal Instructions of 1840 by Governor Hobson and later by legislation, such as the Crown Grants Act and the Land Act.
 There are two types of Crown grants: